Foodpanda: History

 In 2012, Swiss Lukas Nagel and Rico Wyder established Foodpanda in Singapore, before expanding to Malaysia, Indonesia, the Philippines, Taiwan and Thailand.

 A year later in 2013, Foodpanda was launched in Bangladesh and Romania.
 With more than 20,000 employees operating in their company, Foodpanda became the largest food delivery service in Bangladesh.

 In 2014, the service expanded into the Balkans, Brunei, as well as the Philippines.
 In February 2014, Foodpanda acquired Eat Oye, a rival company in Pakistan.
 Global expansion of the Foodpanda business was led by Ralf Wenzel, Felix Plog and Ben Bauer.

 In 2015, co-founder Rohit Chadda stepped down from the company.
 By 2016, none of the original managing directors or co-founders remained with the company.
 Its operations in Indonesia also shut down due to competition from flourishing app-based taxi-motorbike services, while the company sold its Delivery Club business in Russia to Mail.Ru for $100 million in November 2016.

 Foodpanda's largest investor Rocket Internet sold the company to Delivery Hero in December 2016.
 On 1 November 2017, Foodpanda re-branded and changed its brand colour from orange to pink with an updated logo across all served countries, following its acquisition by Delivery Hero.

 In April 2018, the company left the Brunei market.

 By 2019, Foodpanda had gone through three rounds of management changes.

 From 2019 to 2020, Foodpanda began operating in other markets in Southeast Asia, launching in Thailand, Myanmar, Cambodia, and Laos.
 Foodpanda was also launched in Japan in September 2020.

 In May 2021, Foodpanda's brand was acquired by Glovo in Bulgaria and Romania.
 In September 2021, Delivery Hero unified its subsidiary brand NetPincér with Foodpanda in Hungary, with NetPincér rebranding as Foodpanda.
 In December 2021, Foodpanda stopped its food delivery services in all cities of Germany, leaving only an R&D hub in Berlin.

 Since 2021, Foodpanda has partnered with home chefs through an initiative called Home Chefs.
 The initiative began in Pakistan after the company noticed that there are a lot of female home chefs looking for side income, but it has since scaled to Bangladesh and Malaysia.
 The initiative is also seen as a source of income for chefs who do not have the capital to set up shop, but have the ability to cook and provide food from their own kitchens.
 The initiative currently supports 8,000 to 9,000 home chefs, and Foodpanda plans to grow the initiative to support up to 100,000 home chefs.

 In early 2022, Foodpanda announced its new mascot called Pau-Pau, an anthropomorphic panda that cares about empowerment and environment.
 The new mascot will be rolled out across all of Asia.
+In August 2022, Foodpanda collaborated with digital investment platform Syfe.

-In August 2022, Foodpanda is collaborated with digital investment platform Syfe.
+In May 2024 the Foodpanda take-out brand in Taiwan was subject to a $950 million buyout by Uber.
+However, the deal with Uber was blocked by Taiwanese regulators on antitrust concerns in December 2024.